If you have been reading articles or listening to news reports

 attitude.
 Sometimes letting the interviewer know that you have a

-great sense of humor that helps lighten the environment –
+great sense of humor that helps lighten the environment especially

-especially during tense situations is appropriate.
-All these
+during tense situations is appropriate.
+All these things make you

-things make you the person that you are – a unique "brand" of a
+the person that are you a unique brand of a person.
+Don’t

-person.
-(Don't dismiss these traits--many people have been fired
+dismiss these traits-many people have been fired for negative

-for negative personal traits rather than for lack of knowledge).
+personal traits rather than for lack of knowledge.

 When you have identified your five unique areas, try your hand

-where you "brand" yourself into a product that is better than
+you brand yourself into a product that is better than the others;

 What is the impression you want to leave behind?
 The guy who